 Nothing in this Code shall infringe on rights guaranteed by the law or Fei Tian College policies, nor is it intended to afford the specificity or the due process rights of law.

 Ultimate authority over student conduct is vested in the College President, who has discretion to take immediate and final action for any disciplinary matter including waiving any disciplinary rule.
 Authority for student conduct may be delegated as set forth in this Code, or in other appropriate policies, rules, or regulations adopted by the President.

-The following are categories of prohibited conduct that may lead to disciplinary action:
+The following are categories of unsatisfactory or prohibited conduct that may lead to disciplinary action:

-- Substandard conduct, including, but not limited to:
+- Unsatisfactory conduct, including, but not limited to:

 - Disruptive behavior;

 - Negative influence on the environment, such as by spreading negative material or information that runs counter to the institutional mission and values;

 - Social media/smart phone use or otherwise inappropriate Internet use;